dcomtois/summarytools/README.md

 `style` – “simple”, “rmarkdown” or “grid”, and see how this affects the results in the console.

-#### Subsetting Rows in Frequency Table
+#### Subsetting Rows in Frequency Tables

-The “rows” argument allows subsetting the resulting frequency table; it can work in 3 distinct ways:
+The “rows” argument allows subsetting the resulting frequency table; we can use it in 3 different ways:

-  - To select rows by position, use a numerical vector; `rows = 1:10` will show the frequencies for the first 10 values only
+  - To select rows by position, we use a numerical vector; `rows = 1:10` will show the frequencies for the first 10 values only
-  - To select rows by name either use
+  - To select rows by name, we either use
-      - a character vector specifying all desired values
+      - a character vector specifying all desired values (row names)
       - a single character string to be used as a regular expression;
         only the matching values will be displayed

 Used in combination with the “order” argument, this can be quite practical.
-Say we have a character variable containing many distinct values and wish to see frequencies only for the 5 most common values; to obtain the desired table, we would simply use `order = "freq"` along with `rows = 1:5`.
+Say we have a character variable containing many distinct values and wish to know which ones are the 10 most frequent.
+To achieve this, we would simply use `order = "freq"` along with `rows = 1:5`.

 #### Generating Several Frequency Tables at Once